usnistgov/scapval/scapval/src/main/distro/USER_GUIDE.md

 | 1.3 | 5.11.2 | 1.2 | 2.0 | 2.3 | 5 | 3.0 |
 | 1.4 | 5.12.3 | 1.2 | 2.0 | 2.3 | 5 | 3.0 |

-The SCAP version is **auto-detected** from the content when you omit `-scapversion`.
-You can force it with `-scapversion 1.2|1.3|1.4`.
-If the value you pass disagrees with the content, SCAPVal reports the mismatch instead of guessing.
+The SCAP version is **auto-detected** from the content when `-scapversion` is omitted.
+It can also be specified explicitly with `-scapversion 1.2|1.3|1.4`.
+If the specified version does not match the version declared in the content, SCAPVal reports an error.

 > **SCAP 1.1 support was removed**, in line with the SCAP 1.4 final release.
 Any attempt to
 > validate 1.1 content (`-scapversion 1.1`, ZIP input, or a detected 1.1 data stream) fails with
-> a message pointing at previous SCAPVal releases.
+> an error stating that a previous SCAPVal release is required.

 ### Use cases